WHIPLASH AND THE

 The picture below comes from Gray's Anatomy.
 When the neck is extended backwards (the opposite of flexed forward) we can see a 'V' with the Adam's Apple in the middle.
 This V is made up of the two large STERNOCLEIDOMASTOID MUSCLES.
 Although this muscle has a big name, let's break it down to something that is easier to digest.
 This muscle is named for its attachment points.
 Sterno (sternum -- breast bone), Cleido (clavicle -- collar bone), Mastoid (the large knob of bone directly behind the ear).

 But the problem is, Mrs Jones isn't fine.
 In fact, her pain might just be starting to kick in (HERE).
-If I had a dollar for every patient I have seen over the past two decades who fits this scenario, I'd be a kajillionaire!
-It's hard to fathom the incredible numbers of people who are injured in a manner not consistent with our medical community's ability to accurately diagnose.
+It's hard to fathom the incredible numbers of people who are injured in a manner not consistent with our medical community's ability to accurately diagnose (HERE).
 We have come to the point in Medicine where if the test says you are sick, you are sick.
 And unfortunately, if the test says there is nothing wrong with you (HERE), you are fine.
 The problem is that when you throw Fascial Adhesions into the mix, you not only have a recipe for disaster ---- the disaster may be permanent!
 This is because the known cause of DEGENERATIVE ARTHRITIS is abnormal joint motion over time.

-Surround your neck with tissue that looks like the picture on the lower right, and there is no way that your neck will move like God designed it to!
+Surround your neck with tissue that looks like the picture below right, and there is no way that your neck will move like God designed it to!
 Unfortunately, abnormal joint motion causes degeneration, and degeneration causes abnormal joint motion.
 Repeat ad infinitum.
 Ladies and gentlemen; start your cycles ---- your vicious cycles.
 Whether or not this cycle was started by an MVA is immaterial at this point (HERE).
 The process leads to Chronic Pain and despair.
 Some of you might feel like "DESPAIR" is too strong a word to use in this context.
 It's not.
 In fact, if I could think of a stronger word without running to the thesaurus, I would use it!
 Those of you who are living inside of this vicious cycle know all too well what I am talking about.
-Same old tests, same old drugs, same old crappy results.
+Same old tests, same old drugs (the despair is why ANTI-DEPRESSANTS are now routinely prescribed as part of the "BIG FIVE"), same old crappy results.

 WHIPLASH AND THE STERNOCLEIDOMASTOID MUSCLE